geographyclub/american-geography/README.md

 ```

 ### Adding zscores
-I added zscores to ACS columns at each geography.
+I added zscores to each ACS column.

 States:
 ```